jessicawyz/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed on your Computer. <br>
 <box type="info" seamless>

+**Note:** <br>
-Note: If you do not have Java 11 installed on your computer, you can download it from <a href="https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html">here</a>.
+* If you do not have Java 11 installed on your computer, you can download it from <a href="https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html">here</a>. <br>

-Note: For MacOS users, a compatible Java 11 version is available <a href="https://www.azul.com/core-post-download/?endpoint=zulu&uuid=f3e69a90-5b80-4d6b-b14b-eb117b8ef0b4">here</a>.
+* For MacOS users, a compatible Java 11 version is available <a href="https://www.azul.com/core-post-download/?endpoint=zulu&uuid=f3e69a90-5b80-4d6b-b14b-eb117b8ef0b4">here</a>.
 </box>

 2. Download the latest `tuteetally.jar` from [here](https://github.com/AY2324S2-CS2103T-F10-2/tp/releases).